toddbranch/ECE382/notes/L3/index.md

 | 0 | 0 | 1 | Condition colspan=3 | PC offset (10 bit) colspan=10 |
 | Opcode colspan=4 | Source reg colspan=4 | Ad | B/W | As colspan=2 | Dest reg colspan=4 |

+*[Spend a bit of time describing this table and the fields]*

+We'll use the above table a lot next lesson when we spend a lot of time converting assembly language to machine code by hand.

 If instructions can be both word or byte instructions, they're word by default.
 You can specify byte by appending .B to the instruction.
 You can also explicitly add .W for word, but that's unnecessary.

-We'll go through these in a lot more detail as the semester goes on - so I don't expect you to know all of them right now.
+We'll go through these instructions in a lot more detail as the semester goes on - so I don't expect you to know all of them right now.

 ### One Operand Instructions